nicolasdeory/firelight/README.md

 ## Features
 - Health Bar
-- Custom spellcast animations for several champions
+- Custom spellcast animations for several champions and items
 - Trinket notifications - lights up when you have a ward available
 - Gold notification - lights up when you should back to buy
 - Keeps track of cooldowns and mana
+- Kill Lights
 - Death Lights
-- Compatible with E1.31 devices
+- Compatible with E1.31 devices (LED strips)
 - Razer Chroma support

+### Supported champions
+If you play with one of these champions, you will see animations for their abilities.
+- Ahri
+- Ezreal
+- Twisted Fate
+- Udyr
+- Vel'Koz
+- Xerath

 ![Death light](repo/img-death.png)
 ![Out of Mana light](repo/img-oom.png)